oofSauceHere/gartic-phone-operator/README.md

 # gartic-phone-operator

-Program that takes a Gartic phone prompt, converts it into an image using StarryAI's API, and draws the image pixel-by-pixel in the Gartic canvas.
+Program that takes a Gartic phone prompt, converts it into an image using StarryAI's API, applies edge detection, and draws the image pixel-by-pixel in the Gartic canvas.
 Created with BeautifulSoup, Selenium, and OpenCV.

 ---